-But can you legally include projects you did while working for someone else?
-If you worked for an agency, can you use agency work in your personal portfolio?
+So, when you’re making the switch from working for someone else to working for yourself, can you use agency work in your personal portfolio?

-The purpose of this article is to answer your questions technically and legally.
-Please keep in mind: we’re freelancers.
-Not lawyers.
+The purpose of this article is to answer these important questions technically and legally.
+Please keep in mind: I’m not a lawyer.
 So this is not official legal advice.
-You can use our friends at Lawgood for the really tough legal questions.
+You can use our friends at Lawgood for legal questions.

 The answer is a little bit complicated: it depends.

 I know that’s not the best answer to give in these kinds of situations.
 I wish I could just give you a concrete answer as to whether or not you can use agency work in your personal portfolio.

 But you have to ask that question on a case-by-case basis because there are a few critical factors that determine whether you can use agency work in your personal portfolio.